Knorr physical retargeting: iBeacon soup truck

 Why the timing choice matters more than the beacon

+In FMCG sampling, delayed retargeting works best when the message arrives in a natural “open app” moment, not as an intrusive push at the street corner.
 The iBeacons are the plumbing, but the experience design is the restraint.
 The campaign avoids interrupting the sampling moment and instead chooses a later point of attention when the person is already browsing content.
 That shift makes the offer feel more like a relevant reminder than a forced conversion attempt.
+Brands should treat iBeacons as infrastructure and invest the real effort in timing and creative that respects the sampling moment.

 What the campaign proves, beyond “we can target”